(in ter FEER on BAY ta won aye)

 Injection, powder for reconstitution [preservative free]:

-Avonex: 30 mcg [contains albumin (human); derived from or manufactured using Chinese hamster ovary cells; supplied with diluent]
+Avonex: 30 mcg [contains albumin (human), mouse (murine) and/or hamster protein; supplied with diluent]

 Injection, solution [preservative free]:

 Rebif: 22 mcg/0.5 mL (0.5 mL), 44 mcg/0.5 mL (0.5 mL) [contains albumin (human), mouse (murine) and/or hamster protein; prefilled syringe]